vertica/VerticaPy/README.md

 - **Data Exploration**

-  There are a lot of options for descriptive as well as visual exploration.
+  There are many options for descriptive and visual exploration.

 ```python
 iris_data.scatter(['SepalWidthCm', 'SepalLengthCm','PetalLengthCm'],by='Species',max_nb_points=30)